My father conned me into doing at least one Dylan review, so first, let’s get the sacrilege out of the way.

 Well, at least I say that.

 This is the problem with Bob Dylan’s lengthy journeys into symbolic landscapes: they require too much effort from the listener.
 Generally, they bore me to tears.
 I start listening to them and by the second or third verse I feel just like I did when reading Finnegan’s Wake.
 I find myself drifting to other more interesting topics, like “Should I do my nails now or later?” and “I wonder what I’ll have for dinner tonight.”
 So, side two is pretty much a bust for me.
 I despise “Mr. Tambourine Man,” “Gates of Eden” and “It’s All Over Now, Baby Blue.”
 They all go on far too long and the effort required to interpret the lyrics isn’t worth the pain of listening to Dylan’s whiny voice for as long as the song requires.
-Please note that his voice is almost unbearable through digital technology, which is why the to-buy link above takes you to the vinyl version.
+Please note that his voice is almost unbearable through digital technology, which is why I thank my lucky stars for a father with an extensive collection of vinyl.

 The first thing to understand is that the motives that drive American society have nothing to do with freedom, justice and liberty.
 The real motives are base, selfish, dehumanizing and violent and the counter-forces are weak, ineffective and eminently manageable: